 Using a money belt doesn’t mean you always have to find a safe place to take out cash.
-Instead, use a secondary wallet to store small bills that are enough to pay for rides, buying street food, and such.
+Instead, use a secondary wallet to store small bills that are enough to pay for rides, buy street food, and such.

 This wallet will act like a dummy wallet that you can use freely in public, as it doesn’t hold anything of great value.

-However, try buying a minimalistic and low-profile wallet that won’t attract attention – nothing too sparkly or bright.
+However, try buying a minimalistic and low-profile wallet that won’t attract attention – anything too sparkly or bright.
 You don’t want pickpockets to steal even the dummy wallet or you’ll be paranoid for the rest of the tour.

 Use an Anti-theft Bag

 Consider buying an anti-theft bag if you’re flying with a considerable sum of money, cards, and other valuables.
-These anti-theft bags come with lockable zippers, hidden compartments and are made with anti-slash materials.
+These anti-theft bags come with lockable zippers, and hidden compartments and are made with anti-slash materials.

 Other bags have hidden zippers that are tucked away at the back so no one can unzip them from behind.
 No matter what kind of bag you choose, just make sure the zippers are secure in one way or the other.